-The community appellation is located at the northern end of the Côte de Beaune (Côte d'Or) in the French region of Burgundy.
-Vineyards are first mentioned here in 696.
-Like many Burgundian communes, Aloxe added the most famous vineyard name to its name in 1862 and this is the famous historic vineyard Corton.
-It is wooded on its top, but is planted with vines on its western, eastern and southern flank.
-Emperor Charlemagne (742-814) donated the upper part of the mountain to Saint-Andoche Abbey in Saulieu in 775 as compensation for destruction by the Saracens.
+The communal appellation is located at the northern end of the Côte de Beaune (Côte d'Or) in the French region of Burgundy.
+Vineyards were first named here as early as 696.
+Like many Burgundian communes, Aloxe added the most famous vineyard name to its name in 1862, and that is the famous historic vineyard Corton.
+This vineyard is forested on its top, but planted with vines on its western, eastern and southern flanks.
+Emperor Charlemagne (742-814) gave the upper part of the mountain to the Abbey of Saint-Andoche in Saulieu in 775 as compensation for destruction by the Saracens.
 It remained in their possession until 1660.
-The Corton vineyard covers some 280 hectares of vines and extends over three villages: Aloxe-Corton, Pernand-Vergelesses and Ladoix-Serrigny.
+The Corton vineyard covers around 280 hectares of vines and extends over the three villages of Aloxe-Corton, Pernand-Vergelesses and Ladoix-Serrigny.
 It is divided into two (three) Grand Cru sites and 14 Premier Cru sites.
-The white wines are made from Chardonnay, the red wines from Pinot Noir, with possibly shares of Pinot Liébault and Pinot Beurot (Pinot Gris).
+The white wines are made from Chardonnay, the red wines from Pinot Noir with varying amounts of Pinot Liébault and Pinot Beurot (Pinot Gris).